isomerpages/nlb-biblioasia/_jan-2010/Sumbangan Cendekiawan Peranakan Arab Persuratan Melayu: 1900 an Hingga 1960 an.md

 #### **NOTES**

-[^1]: C. M. Turnbull, _[A History of Modern Singapore, 1819–2005](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13206047)_ (Singapore: National University of Singapore Press, 2009), 34.
+[^1]: C.M.
+Turnbull, _[A History of Modern Singapore, 1819–2005](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13206047)_ (Singapore: National University of Singapore Press, 2009), 34.
 (Call no. RSING 959.57 TUR)

-[^2]: Lim Lu Sia, “The Arabs of Singapore: A Sociographic Study of Their Place in the Muslim and Malay World of Singapore” (bachelor’s thesis, National University of Singapore, 1987), 23.
+[^2]: Lim Lu Sia, “The Arabs of Singapore: A Sociographic Study of Their Place in the Muslim and Malay World of Singapore” (Bachelor’s thesis, National University of Singapore, 1987), 23.

 [^3]: William, R. Roff, “The Malayo Muslim World of Singapore at the Close of the Nineteenth Century,” _Journal of Asian Studies_ 24, no. 1 (November 1964): 75–90.
 (From JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website)